Argina astrea

 Argina astrea, the crotalaria podborer, is a moth of the family Erebidae.
 The species was first described by Dru Drury in 1773.
-It is found in eastern Africa, southern Asia of India, Sri Lanka, and Indo-Australia, including the Pacific Islands and Australia.
+It is found in eastern Africa, southern Asia of India, Sri Lanka, Maldives and Indo-Australia, including the Pacific Islands and Australia.

 Description

 The wingspan is about 40 mm.
 The species is extremely variable in wing pattern as well as ground colour.
 It differs from Mangina argus in the head, thorax and forewing being orange yellowish or whitish.
 The abdomen and hindwings are bright orange.
 Markings and spots are similar to its neighbor species.
 The head of the caterpillar is reddish brown when fully grown.
 Its body is black with white intersegmental rings that contain broken black transverse lines.
 Spiracles are in orange patches.

 Ecology

 The larvae feed on Crotalaria species.
 The species prefers secondary habitats ranging from the lowlands to the montane region.